About the Program

 BME Program Educational Objectives

-- Conduct themselves in a professional and ethical manner with an attentiveness to global concerns
+- Conducted themselves in a professional and ethical manner with an attentiveness to service

 BME Student Outcomes